microsoft/azuresql-devcontainers/src/dotnet/NOTES.md

 ##### Verify database schema and data

 This task opens the `verifyDatabase.sql` file in your workspace and executes the SQL query using the `ms-mssql.mssql` extension.
-This task is optional however it can help you to become familiar with the sample `Library` database tables and data included in this Dev Container template.
+This task is optional however it can help you to become familiar with the sample `Library` database tables and data included in this dev container template.

 ##### Build SQL Database project